olaafrossi/CrestronNetworkMonitor/README.md

 Additionally, the application listens for a Ping message and responds with Pong, so that the User Interface of your control system can verify that the PC is up and running at the application level (as opposed to a low level ICMP ping that just tells you that the PC network stack is up, but doesn't tell you if the computer is locked up). *Important Note* This is not an ICMP Ping, this is a command and response from the application.

-The application starts up minimized, but has two log views so you man easily see communications with the controller, sending message as well as startup information.
+The application starts up minimized, but has two log views so you may easily see communications with the controller, sending message as well as startup information.

 For information on how to control this application & PC's with Crestron, please refer to this [blog post](http://3-byte.com/blog/2010/11/18/network-shutdown)